Minds On

 Complete the Venn Diagram in your notebook or using the following fillable and printable document.

-Now that you have compared significant aspects of the daily life of a colonizer in New France and a member of an Indigenous community, consider how these two groups are living on the same lands in Canada.
+Now that you have compared significant aspects of the daily lives of these communities, consider how these groups are living on the same lands in Canada during this period in time.

 Connections